 5. Make compliance a priority

-Accommodating employees with disabilities or special challenges doesn’t have to be a daunting endeavor.
+Accommodating autism in the workplace doesn’t have to be a daunting endeavor.
 A professional employer organization (PEO) can help you navigate the complexities of employer-employee relationships, helping you take the steps needed to remain compliant while enriching your company’s culture and knowledge base.

 Want more insight into HR best practices?
 Sometimes knowing what not to do is as important as knowing what you should do.
 Learn more by downloading our free e-book: 7 most frequent HR mistakes and how to avoid them.